apache/activemq/SECURITY.md

 1. Enhancements to the SSL authentication plugin to fix wantAuth mode

-2. [#2133] Updates to SSL handling to allow configuring per-transport and per-network connector SSL keys
+2. [Done] Updates to SSL handling to allow configuring per-transport and per-network connector SSL keys

 3. [Done] Refactoring of Jetty service to use Jetty-provided configurations instead of Spring-style configuration for Jetty service used by API and web console.